 - The treatment program should be modified,

-- Criminal proceedings against the defendant should be reinstated, or
+- Criminal proceedings against you should be reinstated, or

-- The defendant should be referred to a county investigator for possible conservatorship proceedings.27
+- You should be referred to a county investigator for possible conservatorship proceedings.27

-Before holding the hearing, the court will notify the defendant, defense counsel, and the prosecution.
+Before holding the hearing, the court will notify you, your defense counsel, and the prosecution.
 28

 Events that will trigger a hearing